abrookins/streaming_django/README.md

 # How does Django's `StreamingHttpResponse` work, exactly?

-This repository exists to explain just what goes on when you use Django's `StreamingHttpResponse`, when you might consider using it, and some pitfalls.
+This repository exists to explain just what goes on when you use Django's `StreamingHttpResponse`.

 I will discuss what happens in your Django application, what happens at the Python Web Server Gateway Interface (WSGI) layer, and look at some examples.

 ## How to use this repository

 Just read this document (README.md).

-If you want to experiment with running `curl` requests against a streaming vs. non-streaming Django view, install the
-code:
+If you want to experiment with running `curl` requests against a streaming vs. non-streaming Django view, follow the next section, "Running the `streaming_django` project," to install the included example Django project.

 ### Running the `streaming_django` project

-First, [install docker](https://www.docker.com/), including `docker-compose`, and get a machine started.
+First, [install docker](https://www.docker.com/), including `docker-compose`, and then get a machine started.

-Then:
+When you have a Docker machine running, do the following:

 	$ git clone git@github.com:abrookins/streaming_django.git
 	$ cd streaming_django